Physically-based Lighting Generation for Robotic Manipulation: Methodology

-\paragraph{Overview.} As shown in \textit{Fig.}~\ref{fig:structure} the proposed framework consists of three components: (1) we begin by selecting the first frame $I_0$ from $\mathbf{I}$ and applying inverse rendering (\textit{Sec.}~\ref{sec:inverse_rendering}) to estimate the geometric and material properties of the scene depicted in $I_0$; (2) the rendering module (\textit{Sec.}~\ref{sec:rendering}) then uses the estimated properties and an environment map $E$ to relight $I_0$, producing $I_0^*$; and (3) the temporal propagation module (\textit{Sec.}~\ref{sec:temporal_propagation}) propagates the lighting from $I_0^*$ across the full image sequence $\mathbf{I}$, resulting in the final augmented sequence $\mathbf{I}^*$.
-This forms an augmented episode ($\mathbf{I}^*$, $\mathbf{P}$, $\mathbf{A}$), which is then used to train the behavior cloning policy.
-The environment map $E$ has two use cases: (1) approximating the current lighting conditions to train a policy adapted to the environment (\textit{Sec.}~\ref{sec:real_world_evaluation}), and (2) introducing diverse lighting to contribute to a lighting-invariant policy (\textit{Sec.}~\ref{sec:applications}).
+\textbf{Overview.} As shown in \textit{Fig.}~\ref{fig:structure} the proposed framework consists of three components: (1) we begin by selecting the first frame $I_0$ from $\mathbf{I}$ and applying inverse rendering (\textit{Sec.}~\ref{sec:inverse_rendering}) to estimate the geometric and material properties of the scene depicted in $I_0$; (2) the rendering module (\textit{Sec.}~\ref{sec:rendering}) then uses the estimated properties and an environment map $E$ to relight $I_0$, producing $I_0^*$; and (3) the temporal propagation module (\textit{Sec.}~\ref{sec:temporal_propagation}) propagates the lighting from $I_0^*$ across the full image sequence $\mathbf{I}$, resulting in the final generated sequence $\mathbf{I}^*$.
+This forms an generated episode ($\mathbf{I}^*$, $\mathbf{P}$, $\mathbf{A}$), which is then used to train the imitation learning policy.
+The environment map $E$ has two use cases: (1) approximating the current lighting conditions to train a policy adapted to the current environment (\textit{Sec.}~\ref{sec:real_world_evaluation}), and (2) introducing diverse lighting to contribute to a lighting-invariant policy (\textit{Sec.}~\ref{sec:applications}).